Virtual Learning Task Force Update

 Opportunities for Training:

 - Online Workshops Available via the 2020 Teaching & Learning Forum (TLF): The TLF offers TAs, graduate students, postdoctoral fellows, and sessional instructors information sessions and workshops on various teaching and learning topics.
-This year the event consists of more than 30 unique workshops (e.g., Teaching Assistant Professionalism and Good Practices, An Overview of McMaster Supported Teaching Technologies, An Introduction to Avenue to Learn, Accessibility and Accommodation, Active Learning, Marking Efficiently and Effectively) and is taking place fully online.
-The asynchronous workshops (pre-recorded workshops you can complete at any time) are available starting August 20th.
-A few synchronous online workshops (live online workshops taking place at a set time) will be held on September 10th.
+This year the event consists of more than 25 unique online workshops (e.g., Teaching Assistant Professionalism and Good Practices, An Overview of McMaster Supported Teaching Technologies, An Introduction to Avenue to Learn, Accessibility and Accommodation, Active Learning, Marking Efficiently and Effectively).
 As a registrant, there is no limit to the number of online asynchronous workshops that you may complete.
-However, should you choose to participate in the synchronous online workshops, you may only register for up to two workshops scheduled.
 Please register here.
-Registering for the event will give you access to the sessions during the event itself, as well as throughout the duration of the 2020-2021 academic year.
-If you are being asked to engage in the TLF as part of training for a TA position, please be sure to connect with your employment supervisor prior to the event so you can discuss expectations (i.e., which sessions to attend, number of hours that will be accounted for in your Hours of Work Form).
+Registering for the event will give you access to the sessions throughout the entire 2020-2021 academic year.
+If you are being asked to engage in the TLF as part of training for a TA position, please be sure to connect with your employment supervisor prior to the event so you can discuss expectations (i.e., which sessions to complete, number of hours that will be accounted for in your Hours of Work Form).
 Any mandatory training that you are asked to complete by your employment supervisor should be accounted for in your hours of work.
 Training deemed to be not mandatory (i.e., optional training) will not be accounted for in your hours of work (i.e., it will not be paid training).

 - Online Training Offered Broadly by the MacPherson Institute: As a TA, you are also welcome to register for any upcoming online workshops noted on the Training tab on MacPherson Institute’s Teaching Remotely website.

 - MacPherson Institute’s Five EDUCATN Courses: The MacPherson Institute is proud to offer Teaching and Learning Certificates of Completion for graduate students and postdoctoral fellows.
 Throughout their studies, these individuals may earn one, or both, of two certificates of completion offered.
 The Teaching and Learning Foundations Certificate of Completion requires completion of EDUCATN 600: Essential Skills in Teaching and Learning I and EDUCATN 650: Peer-Evaluated Teaching Experience.
 The Teaching and Learning Scholar Certificate of Completion requires these two courses, in addition to three others, namely EDUCATN 700: Essential Skills in Teaching and Learning II, EDUCATN 751: Principles and Practices of University Teaching, and EDUCATN 760: Self-Directed Study.
 All courses are free, zero-unit, pass/fail, graduate-level courses.
-Graduate students register in Mosaic, postdoctoral fellows by emailing email@example.com and requesting that their name be added to a class list.
-EDUCATN 600, 650, and 751 are already full for the Fall term, but they, and the other courses, will be offered again in the Winter 2021 term, registration opening on December 1, 2020.
+Graduate students register in Mosaic, postdoctoral fellows by emailing firstname.lastname@example.org and requesting that their name be added to a class list.
+Registration for the Spring 2021 term will open on April 1st, first thing in the morning (~8:30 am).
 Registration is first come, first served.
 There are no waitlists maintained for the courses.

 Online Teaching Development Resources: